namlv97/en-vi-nli-xlm-roberta-base-4-last-layers/README.md

 With Vietnamese: I used Underthesea to preprocess

 However, I did not take all samples.
-I only took which sample length is smaller than or equal 100 tokens and greater 0
+I only took which sample length is smaller than or equal 100 tokens and greater than 0

 The training dataset:
 | Num samples | premise language | hypothesis language |